Bobby Santos III

 Robert Santos III (born October 3, 1985) is an American professional racing driver from Franklin, Massachusetts.
 He graduated in 2004 from Tri-County Regional Vocational Technical High School.
 Santos, nicknamed "Bobby New England", is the grandson of Bobby Santos, a former modified racer.
-His sister, Erica Santos, is also a racecar driver.
-He is the cousin of former University of New Hampshire quarterback Ricky Santos.
+His sister, Erica Pitkat, and brother in law Woody Pitkat are also racecar drivers.
+He is the cousin of former University of New Hampshire quarterback, and current head coach Ricky Santos.

 Early career

 Before stock cars, Santos was a successful midget racer.
 He raced in the Northeastern Midget Association, USAC, PRA Big Car, and ISMA.
 He had the most wins of any driver in the USAC National Midget Tour in 2006, collecting five wins, including a win at O'Reilly Raceway Park on the Night Before the 500.
 He was signed to Bill Davis Racing.

 ARCA career

 In 2006, Santos made his stock car debut at Iowa Speedway for Bill Davis Racing in the #02 Dodge.
 He started 10th and finished 6th.
 Bobby returned to ARCA in 2007 for Bill Davis, now in a Toyota Camry.
 He won Toyota's first stock car pole at USA International Speedway in Lakeland, Florida.
 While leading the race, he was involved in an incident with a lapped car and did not finish.
 He returned at Nashville Superspeedway, but had a mid-pack run.
 At Kansas Speedway, Bobby started second, but a blown engine relegated him to another DNF.
 Santos broke his dry spell at Kentucky Speedway when he started fourth and finished third, behind Erik Darnell and Erin Crocker.
 Santos placed third in the next race at Kentucky, as well.
 The third-generation racer won a pole at Pocono Raceway in early August and qualified fifth at Talladega Superspeedway, but was unable to back up either with a strong finish.